What types of tests are done on lungs to diagnose a problem?

 During a PFT, temporary shortness of breath or lightheadedness may be experienced.
 Testing time can be 1-2 hours, depending on what tests are to be performed.
 PFTs are performed to diagnose certain types of lung disease such as obstructive (asthma, bronchitis, emphysema), restrictive (inflammation or scarring of lung tissue), or abnormalities of the muscles or skeleton of the chest wall.
 PFTs are also performed to determine the cause of shortness of breath, to measure whether occupational exposure to contaminates affects lung function, to assess the effect of administered medications or to measure progress in disease treatment.

 This test must be ordered by a physician.
 You will have to breathe into a tight fitting mouthpiece and wear nose clips during testing.
 If you are taking a regular PFT, you should have no caffeine or breathing medicines 60 minutes before test, and no cigarettes or alcohol.
-If the patient is taking a methacholine challenge, he or she should have nothing past midnight.
+If you are taking a methacholine challenge, you should have nothing past midnight.

 Respiratory care is care given by a licensed Respiratory Therapist (RCP).
 Patients receiving respiratory care are usually inpatients.
 The upper respiratory tract is one of two parts of the respiratory system.
 It includes the mouth, nose, pharynx, larynx, and trachea.
 The upper tract delivers air to and from the lungs.
 The lower tract is made up of the bronchus, bronchioles and lungs.

 If you have a lung disorder, asthma, bronchitis, or pneumonia, you may require respiratory treatments that can deliver medication to the lungs to relieve shortness of breath and hydrate dried secretions, allowing you to clear these secretions from the airway.
 Therapy may consist of supplemental oxygen, nebulizer treatment, chest percussion and suctioning the airway if necessary, pulse oximetry and drawing ABGs.

 Respiratory care therapists respond to all "code blues" (patient has had respiratory or cardiac arrest) called throughout the hospital to work with the code blue team to provide life support to the patient.

 What is Ventilator Therapy?